malikoth/customizing-vim/slides.md

 * Default location is the root of your user folder, i.e., `~/.vimrc`
 * Since Vim 7.4, will also look for `~/.vim/vimrc`
-* See [Tom Vincent's](https://tlvince.com/vim-respect-xdg) blog for help making Vim conform to the XDG spec
+* See [Tom Vincent's](https://tlvince.com/vim-respect-xdg) blog for help making Vim conform to the XDG spec ]

-My vimrc contains:
-* Some configuration stuff
-* Tons of settings
-* Tons of custom keyboard shortcuts
-* Some functions
-]

 ---